DPRL/min/pen_entry/Documentation.md

 When MathJax is done rendering, the SVG is retrieved and insert into the overlay div.
 This operation is done by the `RenderManager.render_set_field()` function in`RenderManager.js`.

-The background color layout is the same for TeX\_Input objects as well.
+The background color is the same for TeX\_Input objects as well.

 ## CORRECTION MENU
 * * *